victorberdugo1/Battleship/README.md

 ## Statement

 The program simulates the traditional game **Battleship**.
-It will load information from the `barcos.txt` file, which should follow this format:
+It will load information from the `barq.txt` file, which should follow this format:

 ```NAME OF THE SHIP, SIZE```